jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 :Attribute: Tickets
 :Format: ``<Ticket_ID>``
 :Description:
-    When applicable, any ticket ID associated with a test should be added as an independent tag.
+    When applicable, any ticket ID associated with a test should be added as a tag.
 This allows for tests to be run for specific ticket(s) as well as a historic record of the reason a test was added to the suite.
 It is strongly encouraged for traceability that all non-trivial tests have a ticket tag associated with them.

-    **Note:** Ticket tags are required after some other tags (see Status_ above).
-An independent ticket tag must occur prior to any such Status tag (if present)
+    Ticket tags that immediately follow status tags (see Status_ above) are associated with that tag and represent Tickets assocciated with that status.
+Any other Ticket tags, either before the status tag, or after a non-status tag, are considered independent tags.
+Independent Ticket tags are associated with the test itself.
+When a status tag is removed and a test returns to operational status, all Ticket tags should be left in place for traceability.
+In other words, independent Ticket tags are for "why does this test exist".
+Status Ticket tags are for "why is this test not operational right now."

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~